grillo-delmal/inochi-session-devtest/README.md

 # Inochi Session Nightly Builds

-This is not an official build of inochi-session, I use this project artifacts as reference for the official build system.
+This is not an official build of inochi-session.
+I use this system to check on the latest updates and to test new patches.
-Don't expect any warranty or support to use them.
+Don't expect any warranty or support if you use the generated builds from this repository.
-For normal supported usage, please get a supported version from the [official website](https://inochi2d.com/#download).
+For normal supported usage, please get a supported official version from the [inochi2d website](https://inochi2d.com/#download).

 ## Installation